-What Is The Best TIG Welder For Your Shop Or Garage
+What Is The Best TIG Welder For Your Shop Or Garage?

-The TIG 200 DC and TIG 200 AC/DC welders are basically the same, except the DC TIG will only weld steel and stainless while the AC/DC TIG will also weld aluminum.
-Remember DC is for steel and AC is for aluminum.
-So a DC machine will only weld steel while an AC/DC machine will weld steel and aluminum.
+The main difference between these units is that the DC TIG will only weld steel and stainless while the AC/DC TIG will also weld aluminum.
+Remember, when it comes to welding, DC and AC don't just refer to the type of power current.
+In this case, DC is synonymous with steel welding and AC stands for aluminum.
+In other words, a DC machine will only weld steel while an AC/DC machine will weld both steel and aluminum.
 If you're only going to be welding steel, the DC TIG should be fine.
 If you want the option to weld aluminum, you should get the TIG 200 AC/DC.
-Both will weld steel up to ¼” and the AC/DC machine will also weld aluminum up to ¼”.
+Both will weld steel up to ¼-inch thick and the AC/DC machine will also weld aluminum up to ¼-inch thick.

 The Digital TIG has more features than our traditional analog welder.
 These include pulse, 2T and 4T controls; a spot weld timer, mix welding; and programmable presets.
 Plus it comes with a rocker style foot pedal and flex head torch, which many users really want in a machine.